Winter Tree Identification

 |Meets:||W from 10 AM to 1 PM, 3 sessions|

 |Location:||Main House Lecture Room 1|

 Even without leaves, many trees and shrubs are still recognizable at this time of year.
 Learn the distinguishing characteristics for identifying more than 20 native species in the dormant season.
 Study branching patterns, growth habits, bark, and persistent fruits; closely examine bud and branch details; and learn to use identification tools called dichotomous keys.
 Dress for winter conditions because the class will be held outdoors and in the lab.

-Snow date for this class is Friday, March 9, 2018.
-This class qualifies for the following professional credits: 7.5 APLD, 3 CNP credits with DNLA, ISA, and 4 NOFA AOLCP.
-Nine professional development hours (PDH) have been approved for this class through LA CES.
+Snow date for this class is Wednesday, February 3.
+This class qualifies for the following professional credits: 5 APLD, 1 DNLA, ISA, 9 NJNLA, 4 NOFA, and 3 PLNA.
+8.25 professional development hours (PDH) have been approved for this class through LA CES.
 This class meets LA CES standards for HSW subject matter.

 Sorry, this course is inactive.
 Please contact our office to see if it will be reinstated, or if alternative classes are available.